helske/walker/README.md

 # walker: Efficient Baysian dynamic linear regression models with Stan/R

-Walker provides a method for fully Bayesian generalized linear regression where the regression coefficients are allowed to vary over "time" as a first or second order integrated random walk.
+Walker provides a method for fully Bayesian generalized linear regression where the regression coefficients are allowed to vary over time as a first or second order integrated random walk.

 The Markov chain Monte Carlo (MCMC) algorithm uses Hamiltonian Monte Carlo provided by Stan, using a state space representation of the model in order to marginalise over the coefficients for accurate and efficient sampling.
 For non-Gaussian models the MCMC targets approximate marginal posterior based on Gaussian approximation, which is then corrected using sequential Monte Carlo as in [Vihola, Helske, Franks (2018)](https://arxiv.org/abs/1609.02541).

-See the package [vignette](http://htmlpreview.github.io/?https://github.com/helske/walker/blob/master/walker_html/walker.html) for details and an examples.
+See the package [vignette](http://htmlpreview.github.io/?https://github.com/helske/walker/blob/master/walker_html/walker.html) and [documentation manual](https://cran.r-project.org/web/packages/walker/walker.pdf) for details and examples.

 # NEWS